IgniteUI/ignite-ui/src/css/README.txt

 styles/structure
 - in this folder you can find all styles related to ignite UI components structure (widths,heights,margins,paddings.etc).
-The files in that folder are very important, otherwise ignite UI controls NOT work correctly.
+The files in that folder are very important, otherwise ignite UI controls will NOT work correctly.

 NOTE: The structure files are NOT related to any framework!